 Nudie Jeans pays their share of living wages to workers in India

 SINCE AUTUMN 2012, Nudie Jeans has paid their share of living wages to the workers at our T-shirt supplier in India.

 We believe that everyone who participates in the manufacturing of our clothes should have a wage enough to live on.
 This is part of our strategy to take responsibility on how our products are manufactured.
 During 2012 we offered our first denim collection completely made from 100% organic cotton, and this is a natural step in the same direction.

-Today more than 90% of our garments are made in Europe where wages are on a different level.
+Today around 70% of our garments are made in Europe where wages are on a different level.

 We think it’s important discussing this issue in the low-wage countries where there is a big difference between minimum wage and the actual living wage.